Skip to main content

 • Exercise

 If a bit of excess weight is the problem, daily walks and playtime can help!
 Along with plenty of exercise, you may need to talk with your vet about modifying or changing your dog’s diet.
-Nutrish® has a Real Turkey, Brown Rice and Venison Recipe that helps support a healthy weight without sacrificing the tasty goodness dogs love.
+Nutrish Turkey, Brown Rice and Venison Recipe helps support a healthy weight without sacrificing the tasty goodness dogs love.

 If you think dog snoring is a problem but aren’t sure how to help, you should always talk with your veterinarian about solutions for your dog’s unique needs.
 Taking your dog for regular check-ups will also help maintain your dog’s overall health and alert your vet to any sudden changes that may need to be addressed.
 But if snoring is just a normal part of your one-of-a-kind pup, earplugs are always an option!